-[†] For admission to CCSU's Social Work program: (1).
-Minimum overall GPA of 2.70, which includes both CCSU grades and grades for courses taken at other institutions.
+[†] For admission to CCSU's Social Work program: (1).Minimum overall GPA of 2.70, which includes both CCSU grades and grades for courses taken at other institutions.
 (2) Minimum overall GPA of 2.70 for the following introductory Social Work courses and related requirements (Program GPA): Community College SOC 103/201, HSE 101/SOC 235, SOC 101, BIO 115, POL 111, & MAT 167/MAT 201/MAT 165/MAT 168; AND CCSU SW 225, SW 227, SOC 233, & ECON 200.
 Each of these courses must be completed with a minimum grade of C+.
 (3) A minimum score of 2 (emerging) on the Potential for Professional Competence for Generalist Social Work Practice Scale in each of the following CSWE (2015) competencies: 1.1, 1.3 2.1.
-(4) A minimum score of 3 or higher in every category of the Volunteer Experience Evaluation for HSE 101/ SOC 235 and SW 227.
-HSE 101/SOC 235, and SW 227.
+(4) A minimum score of 3 or higher in every category of the Volunteer Experience Evaluation for HSE 101/SOC 235 and SW 227.
+HSE 101/ SOC 235, and SW 227.
 The Transfer Student Reference Form may be substituted for field experiences from other colleges.
 Applications to the Social Work Program are accepted three times a year with deadlines of August 1st, October 1st, and March 1st.
 Students must submit an admission portfolio electronically to Taskstream.
 Pre-major students are required to submit electronic evidences at various points in their training.
 Therefore, a Taskstream account is required for pre-major students.
 It is the responsibility of the student to purchase a Taskstream subscription and to have that subscription activated during any semester in which the submission of electronic evidence is required.
 The Taskstream subscription rate will be provided once students transfer and are accepted to CCSU.
 Students must attend the application and admission to the social work major orientation to meet with social work faculty.
 The ideal time to apply to the Program is when the applicant is enrolled in SW 227 at CCSU.
 For TAP Transfer Students, this should be in the first semester at CCSU.
 (These admission requirements are provisional as of 1 May 2016; they should be approved and ratified during the Fall 2016 term.)

-NOTE: Please read Expectations for Student Use of Computers in Courses on page 38

-††For admission to ECSU's Social Work program: Admission to the Social Work Program is competitive and is not guaranteed by admission to Eastern Connecticut State University.
+NOTE: Please read Expectations for Student Use of Computers in Courses on page 40 the Social Work Program is competitive and is not guaranteed by admission to Eastern Connecticut State University.
 Applications for the social work major are due on January 31 each year for students expecting to graduate in May, two years following application.
 Applications received after that date are reviewed as space is available in the junior class.
 The online application must be completed in one session (you cannot log out of your computer, save your work, or return to a survey that has been submitted).
 The application is linked to: http://www1.easternct.edu/socialwork/admissions/.
-You should prepare the following documents to be uploaded with your application: (1) Application Essay (2) Resume (optional) (3) Supplemental information regarding community standards (if relevant) (4) Transcripts from all higher education institutions attended (see instructions) (5) Professional Reference this For admission to WCSU's Social Work program: Social work majors must earn at least a "C+" in all designated major courses to have the course credit apply to the degree program.
-Students must apply for junior and senior program status following a group advisement session (for potential Juniors in late fall preceding the registration period for spring semester; for potential Seniors in spring semester of the junior year).
-Transfer students are required to interview with the department chair to arrange for meeting the above criteria.
-The Junior standing class is limited to 45 Social Work majors.
-In the event that applications that meet minimum requirements exceed 45 majors, the 45 students with the top GPAs in Social Work Major Requirements will be given first preference, with university GPA serving as Social Work GPA tiebreaker.
+You should prepare the following documents to be uploaded with your application: (1) Application Essay (2) Resume (optional) (3) Supplemental information regarding community standards (if relevant) (4) Transcripts from all higher education institutions attended (see instructions) (5) Professional Reference